-Two-year life versus the industry average of six months.
-This sensor cartridge is an integral part of the sensor and continually cleaned.
-This unique pH sensor can tolerate pressures up to 200 PSI.
-The pH sensor does not need frequent calibration.
+Compare the two-year life of our chlorine sensor versus the industry average of six months on wear parts.
+For example, the sensor cartridge, an integral part of the sensor, is continually cleaned with our unique cleaning system.
+Also, our unique pH sensor can tolerate pressures up to 200 PSI and does not need frequent calibration.

 Oxidation Reduction Potential (ORP)

-Measuring ORP in drinking water provides another indicator of possible contamination or piping failure.
+Measuring ORP in drinking water is another significant indicator of possible contamination or piping failure.
 This unique method of measuring ORP keeps the electrodes clean.

 Integrated Conductivity Sensor

-Changes in conductivity are important to water utilities and can indicate contamination, a pollution event, or other problems.
+Changes in conductivity to water utilities are necessary to monitor as they can indicate contamination, a pollution event, or other problems.